Healthcare & Health Insurance in Portugal

 When we asked expats and global nomads about the quality of medical care in Portugal, they replied:

 "Portugal has a comprehensive public healthcare system that provides free or low-cost medical services to its citizens.
 The country also has a number of private hospitals and clinics that offer a wide range of medical services.
 Portugal has a well-developed network of primary care physicians, specialists, and hospitals that provide quality medical care.
 The country also has a number of specialized medical centers that offer specialized treatments and services.
-Portugal also has a number of medical research centers that are dedicated to advancing medical knowledge and treatments," said a member in Portugal.
+Portugal also has a number of medical research centers that are dedicated to advancing medical knowledge and treatments," remarked one member in Portugal.

 Are healthcare and health insurance expensive in Portugal?

 "Healthcare in Portugal is generally considered to be of good quality and is relatively affordable.
 Public healthcare is free for Portuguese citizens and those with a valid residence permit, while private healthcare is available for those who can afford it.
 Health insurance is also available in Portugal, but it is not mandatory.
-Premiums for health insurance can be expensive, but there are also government subsidies available to help offset the cost," explained one expat in Portugal.
+Premiums for health insurance can be expensive, but there are also government subsidies available to help offset the cost," said one member in Portugal.

 What are emergency services like in Portugal?